 As government’s around the world push to accelerate the adoption of electric vehicles, we are all now witnessing the most significant shift in technology in the history of the automotive industry.
 The powertrain however is only one piece of the puzzle.
 While the appetite for high performance vehicles has not reduced, we are seeing sustainability becoming an increasingly important aspect for customers.
 Discerning customers are now looking to see how brands are building sustainability into the entire vehicle ecosystem including materials used in the car.

-Bcomp natural fibre composites can match the performance of traditional carbon fibre while offering a 75% reduction in CO2 footprint and won’t end up in landfills as carbon fibre composites often do.
+Bcomp natural fibre composites can match the stiffness and weight performance of traditional carbon fibre while offering a 85% reduction in CO2 footprint and won’t end up in landfills as carbon fibre composites often do.
 Our recent project with YCOM to manufacture and test a motorsport crash-box structure using natural fibre composites has shown that safety is not compromised by the adoption of this more sustainable alternative.
 This is true even for structural applications, offering interesting possibilities for the future.

 Our recent collaboration with a Formula One team to develop the sport’s first natural fibre composite racing seat has shown that even in the most competitive environments, sustainability and enlightened thinking has a place – an ethos that is at the heart of Morand’s Hypercar programme.
 With more than 2000 bhp and a top speed of over 400 km/h the Morand Hypercar will offer stunning performance alongside its sustainable credentials.